-- Determine the meaning of fixed and variable costs. - Know the concept of short-run cost curves under a traditional theory of cost - Define the concept of long-run cost curves under the traditional theory of cost. - Describe the short run and long run cost curves under modern theory. - Learn about the concepts and shapes of revenue curves - Describe the relationship between AR, MR and TR - Elaborate the difference between the shapes of AR and MR curves under perfect competition, monopoly and monopolistic competition i.e., land, labour, capital and entrepreneurship.
-Production is mainly the transformation of inputs into output.
-When these factors are used for production purposes, some remuneration is given to these factors for their services, and payment is cost for the production unit.
-The payment made to the use of inputs is called the cost.
+- Determine the meaning of fixed and variable cost. - Know the concept of short run cost curves under traditional theory of cost - Define the concept of long run cost curves under traditional theory of cost. - Describe the short run and long run cost curves under modern theory.

+The production is one of the important activities of any economy.
+There are four factors of production i.e., land, labour, capital and entrepreneurship.
+Production is mainly transformation of inputs into output.
+For production purpose, when these factors are used then some remuneration is given to these factors for their services, payment made to them is cost for the production unit.
+The payment made to the use of inputs is called cost.
 The importance of costs cannot be ignored especially in the modern world.
 Costs are one of the important factors that determine the size and quality of the product.
 The costs affect both the supply and demand in a society.
-The cost of production to price advises a firm to produce or not to produce and determines the level of production or service to be provided to the customers.
+The cost of production in relation to price advises a firm to produce or not to produce and determine the level of production or service to be provided to the customers.